 IHIC, NFA with rigid planar structure to promote inter-molecular charge transport

-Savings available on large quantities; buy online or request a quote today
+Large quantity discounts available; buy online or request a quote today

 IHIC, also known as 4TIC, has an acceptor–donor–acceptor (A–D–A) structure consisting of an electron-rich fused hexacyclic unit dithienocyclopentathieno[3,2-b]thiophene core and two electron withdrawing 1,1-dicyanomethylene-3-indanone (IC) terminal units.
 The rigid planar structure of dithienocyclopentathieno[3,2-b]thiophene promotes inter-molecular charge transport.

 IHIC exhibits strong absorption in the NIR range of 600–900 nm with extinction coefficient of up to 6 ×105 m−1 cm−1and high electron mobility of up to 2.4 × 10-3 cm2 V−1 s−1.

 When PTB7-Th was used as the low band-gap donor polymer with IHIC as the narrow-bandgap non-fullerene acceptor, excellent device performance was demonstrated with a high power conversion efficiency (PCE) of 9.77%.
 The active layer exhibits strong NIR absorption but weak visible absorption while giving the device a semi-transparent nature.

 Device structure: ITO/ZnO/PTB7-Th: IHIC/MoO3/Au(1 nm)/Ag(15nm)

 |HOMO / LUMO||HOMO = -5.28 eV, LUMO = -3.87 eV |

 |Classification / Family||NFAs, n-type non-fullerene electron acceptors,Organic semiconducting materials,Low band-gap small molecule, Small molecular acceptor, Organic photovoltaics, Polymer solar cells,NF-PSCs.|